 - On a 30-year FHA mortgage PMI that is issued in this modern FHA era is charged to the borrower for life

 - So in the above case, Joe will save ¾’s of a point on his mortgage for the remaining life of his loan

 - A mortgage refinance makes sense and is the smart thing to do

-Joe may not even need an appraisal, and does not need to supply any income documentation in that his refinance is consider a rate and term FHA Streamline.
+Joe may not even need an appraisal and does not need to supply any income documentation in that he refinance is consider a rate and term FHA Streamline.

 Mortgage borrowers who need to qualify for a mortgage with a national lender with no overlays on government and conventional loans, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 We can also be reached via email at [email protected] We are available 7 days a week, evenings, weekends, and holidays.